How to Fix the Mac Boot Camp Error?

 This is used to verify system files and fix any corruption.
 Running this trouble-shooter should be done through the command prompt.
 It may sound complicated and technical, but don’t let it.
 Just follow the instructions below and you should be fine.

-Restart your Mac and boot into single-user mode by pressing Command + S
+• Restart your Mac and enter single-user mode by pressing Command + S.

 About the Author: Molly Owen